NSCA CPT Study Guide

 Between Week Variation

-Here we can vary the volume, intensity, frequency, exercises, and the focus of training in order to bring variation.
+Here we can vary the volume, intensity, frequency, exercises, and training focus to bring variation.

 Progression